Thaakie/thaakie/README.md

 Holaa, Thaakie here!

-You are welcomed to be here! :D
+You are welcomed to be here! :D <br>
 Love to building things, learning new tech, and sharing what I discover.